AsherH0902/AsherH0902.github.io/_posts/2020-01-21-Little-Intro.md

 But I'm trying to change that - I've got a Twitter account now, and I've set this blog up.

-I hope I can make friends online.
+I hope I can make some friends online...